ampersand-five/fast.ai-course/notes.md

         performance" used for training the model), and any metrics you've requested (error rate for images usually, or other).
     - Book, lesson 1
+    - Also known as hidden layers, how many epochs is how many hidden layers
+        - Each set of multiplying the coefficents by the values and summing it up
+        - Video, lesson 5, timestamp: 1:04:40, 1:08:00
+- The term "hidden layers" and "layer" both seem to be used for a couple purposes:

+    Layer:
+    - Each individual activation
+    - Each individual epoch

+    Hidden Layers:
+    - The number of activations in each layer
+    - The number of epochs

 - Parameters: aka weights.
 Can be weights or ....
 The values the model updates to get better accuracy.
     - Book, lesson 1